Doina and Ion Aldea Teodorovici

-Doina and Ion Aldea Teodorovici was a Moldovan musical duo consisting of married couple Doina and Ion Aldea Teodorovici.
+Doina and Ion Aldea Teodorovici was a Moldovan-Romanian musical duo consisting of married couple Doina and Ion Aldea Teodorovici.
 The group disbanded in 1992, after both members died in a road traffic accident in Coșereni.
 Today, there is a monument to them there, as well as another in Chișinău.

 History

 In 1981, Doina Marin married Ion Aldea-Teodorovici.
 Their son, Cristofor Aldea-Teodorovici, was born on August 5, 1982.
 From 1982 onwards, Doina began to explore her talent as a pop music performer, closely collaborating with her husband.

 In 1985, they participated in a cultural program, attending a school for young researchers in Vadul lui Vodă alongside the renowned poet Grigore Vieru.

 In 1988, she assumed a role as a literature professor, teaching world literature at the Academy of Music, Theater, and Fine Arts in Chișinău.
 She was also an active vocalist in the band "DIATE."
 Between 1989 and 1990, Doina and Ion performed in numerous cities and villages in Moldova, as well as in various locations across Romania, including Bucharest, Cluj-Napoca, Brașov, Suceava, Iași, Botoșani, Focșani, and Bârlad.

 In 1991, the couple received the press award at the National Pop Music Festival "Mamaia - 91."
 Additionally, in 1992, Doina Aldea-Teodorovici appeared in the film "Dragostea ce mișcă sori și stele."
 During the same year, both she and Ion were recognized at the "Cerbul de Aur" Festival in Brașov.

 The couple played a significant role in the Moldovan cultural and patriotic landscape, actively participating in events that marked the country's national revival.
 Her songs, such as Suveranitate, Sfântă ni-i casa, and Mănăstirea Căpriana, carried profound patriotic themes, making them a symbol of Moldova.
 In May 1992, together with Ion and notable poets like Grigore Vieru and Adrian Păunescu, they performed in front of soldiers during the Transnistria conflict.
 Later in 1992, they received the title of "Artistă Emerită" (Distinguished Artist) of the Republic of Moldova for her contributions to the nation's cultural heritage.